 Whether it be a colleague in your department or one of your friends, make sure multiple sets of human eyes see your design before it goes live.
 Simply ask those around you for feedback and you will most likely receive some constructive advice.
 Another way to test more specific aspects of your design is to implement an A/B test.
 Read our article on A/B testing for set-up tips and how to arrive at an optimal design for a piece of mail.
 This method will let customers tell you which piece of mail is more visually attractive.
 Again, testing your design is a high-level concept but continual design innovation will eventually differentiate you from competitors.

-15. Make your mail STAND OUT
+15. Make your mail eye-catching

 Every time you open your mailbox there is always that one letter that instantly catches your eye.
 More times than not, it's probably going to be an envelope that is handwritten and addressed to you directly.
 Other times it might just be a really well-designed advertisement that naturally catches your attention.
 While making your mail stand out to your target audience certainly is a concept that will drive engagement, it can also be drastically overdone.
 Don't use gigantic red block letters that scream at people.
 Rather think of your target customer and incorporate designs that would catch their attention.